IBM/cpdctl/README_command_reference.md

 :   API Key of the Instance ( Can use Environment Variable - $API_KEY )

 `--bucket-name` (string)
-:   (Required) Name of the Bucket to store Spark Application File
+:   Name of the bucket where the Spark application file will be uploaded (required only if --local-path is specified).

 `--conf` (string)
 :   Spark Application Details Configuration.
 Format: --conf '{"key1":"value1","key2":"value2"}'